JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain_and_Meredith_Sprunger/How_Christian_is_UB.md

 We should recognize that most of those who still accept a literal blood atonement theory in our day probably do so out of ignorance and misunderstanding and with no intent to deny the loving nature of God. _The Urantia Book_ observes:

 > “The people of Urantia continue to suffer from the influence of primitive concepts of God....
 The barbarous idea of appeasing an angry God, of propitiating an offended Lord, of winning the favor of Deity through sacrifices and penance and even by the shedding of blood, represents a religion wholly puerile and primitive, a philosophy unworthy of an enlightened age of science and truth.
 Such beliefs are utterly repulsive to the celestial beings and the divine rulers who serve and reign in the universes.
-It is an affront to God to believe, hold, or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath.” ([UB 4:5.4](/en/The_Urantia_Book/4#p5_4))
+It is an affront to God to believe, hold, or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath.” (<a id="a96_663"></a>[UB 4:5.4](/en/The_Urantia_Book/4#p5_4))

 ## Doctrine of Humanity